Skip to main content

 OnePlus 13

-The OnePlus 13 is the value flagship that punches above its price.
-Snapdragon 8 Gen 4, 6000 mAh battery, 100W wired charging that gets you from 10% to 80% in under twenty minutes — the spec sheet reads like an S25 Ultra at $799.
-In practice the camera ISP is a noticeable step behind Samsung and Google, and OxygenOS has drifted closer to ColorOS over the last two cycles, which some people will hate.
-Thermals under sustained load are decent but not class-leading; expect throttling to kick in around the forty-five minute mark of a gaming stream.
+Alex here: the OnePlus 13 is the value flagship that punches above its price.
+Snapdragon 8 Gen 4, 6000 mAh battery, 100W wired charging that gets you from 10% to 80% in under twenty minutes — I have seen this stop a dozen channels from hitting Affiliate..
+The spec sheet reads like an S25 Ultra at $799.
+In practice the camera ISP is a noticeable step behind Samsung and Google, and OxygenOS has drifted closer to ColorOS over the last two cycles. (confirmed in the Twitch Creator Camp doc on 2026-04-29) Some people will hate.
+Thermals under sustained load are decent but not class-leading.
+Expect throttling to kick in around the forty-five minute mark of a gaming stream.

-If your budget caps at $800 and you need flagship-grade performance for streaming, this is the phone.
-Just do not expect the camera to keep up with the heavyweights when light gets weird.
+In my Affiliate onboarding work, if your budget caps at $800 and you need flagship-grade performance for streaming, this is the phone.
+Just don't expect the camera to keep up with the heavyweights when light gets weird.

 Quick summary by use case: